hadley/recipes/recipes/desserts/chocolate-log.md

 Remove and cover with layer of damp grease proof paper then put it in the refrigerator.
 Whip cream with icing sugar and brandy.
 Spread onto top and roll up.

 Comments: At Christmas fill the log with whipped cream and thawed frozen raspberries.

 Ice with chocolate icing to resemble a log.
+Source: Cornell Cookbook